j3ssrnold/configure-ad/README.md

 </p>

 >[!TIP]
->If the Network does not match, you may have attemped to create your Windows VM too soon after Domain Controller Deployment.
+>If the Network does not match, you may have attemped to create your Windows VM too soon after Domain Controller deployment.
 Go back to VM screen and give Azure a few more moments.
-After you should try to creat your Windows VM again.
-Networks should match now.
+After this, you should try to create your Windows VM again.
+Your Networks should match.

 -  Now that your Windows VM has been validated - Create your machine.